hindu-comm/weblogs/manasataramgini/2011/08/2011-08-31_questions-which-answer-themselves.md

 elsewhere in the world.

 Now let us see some parallels that do exist:
-sarvasvaM hara sarvasya tvaM bhavach ChedatatparaH |
+sarvasvaM hara sarvasya tvaM bhavach ChedatatparaH \|
-nayopakAra sAMmukhyam AyAsi tanuvartanam || (mammaTa)
+nayopakAra sAMmukhyam AyAsi tanuvartanam \|\| (mammaTa)
-A votary to rudra: O hara\!
+A votary to rudra: O hara!
 You are the whole of all that exists, focused on cutting the bonds of subject-object existence.
 You have striven to attain that state of being, which presents a combination of assistance and guidance.
 A thief to his son: You must plunder everything, intending to break into everyone’s treasure; deploy every device and counter-measure and you will overcome \[other\] people’s measures.